openfaas/workshop/lab2.md

 ## Use the UI Portal

+You can now test out the OpenFaaS UI by going to http://127.0.0.1:8080.

+* If using Kubernetes type `echo $OPENFAAS_URL` and go to that URL
-You can now test out the OpenFaaS UI by going to http://127.0.0.1:8080 - if you're deploying to a Linux VM then replace 127.0.0.1 with the IP address from the output you see on the `ifconfig` command.
+* If you're deploying to a Linux VM then replace 127.0.0.1 with the IP address from the output you see on the `ifconfig` command.

 > Note that we are using `127.0.0.1` instead of `localhost`, which may hang on some Linux distributions due to conflicts between IPv4/IPv6 networking.